-- Connect the brown (ground) wire to battery negative or the vehicle chassis - this wire MUST be connected first, before the power or ignition sense wires.
-Be sure the grounding screw is not painted or coated with an insulating material. - With the vehicle's ignition turned off, use a voltmeter to assist in finding a suitable, uninterruptible 12 Volts power connection point - directly to the vehicle's battery may be best.
-Connect the white (power) wire to this point through an in-line 2-Amp fuse (optional - but highly recommended).
+- Connect the brown (ground) wire to battery negative or the vehicle chassis - this wire MUST be connected first, before the power or ignition sense wires. - With the vehicle's ignition turned off, use a voltmeter to assist in finding a suitable, uninterruptible 12 Volts power connection point

+- directly to the vehicle's battery may be best.
+Connect the white (power) wire to this point through an in-line 2-Amp fuse. - Many vehicles have extra power connections available in the fuse box, these are also an ideal source of 12 Volts, as long as they are never switched off by any other vehicle function.
+Many vehicles have more than one fuse box or fuse block check vehicle owners manual.

-Ignition Sense Connection
+Ignition Sense

 - Find a source of 12 Volts that is switched on and off with the ignition key.
 This connection should produce 12 Volts when the vehicle is ON and 0 Volts when the vehicle is OFF.
-Connect the yellow (ignition sense) wire to this point. - Ensure that any wires in the wiring harness that are not to be connected do not come in contact with power, ground, or any other voltage.
+Connect the yellow ignition sense wire to this point. - Ensure that any wires in the wiring harness that are not to be connected do not come in contact with power, ground, or any other voltage.
 Insulate them with electrical tape.